redis/NRedisStack/CONTRIBUTING.md

 ## Contributions we need

-You may already know what you want to contribute \-- a fix for a bug you encountered, or a new feature your team wants to use.
+You may already know how you'd like to contribute, whether it's a fix for a bug you encountered, or a new feature your team wants to use.

 If you don't know what to contribute, keep an open mind!
 Improving